 To better appreciate the proportion of the world’s population with brown eyes, we need to talk in terms of percentages.

 Take more than 150 million people in the US with brown eyes; this makes up almost half of the US population.
 Add pretty much everyone in Africa (> 1.2 billion people) and Asia (> 4.4 billion people); they all have brown eyes – most of them at least.
-All these combined already equals more than half of the world population, without counting lots of brown-eyed people living in South America, Australia and Russia.
+All these combined already equal more than half of the world population, without counting lots of brown-eyed people living in South America, Australia, and Russia.

-It therefore makes sense to estimate the true percentage of brown-eyed people to be between 70% and 90% of the world’s population.
+It, therefore, makes sense to estimate the true percentage of brown-eyed people to be between 70% and 90% of the world’s population.
 This implies that there are more people on earth with brown eyes than all the other eye colors combined.

 6 Things You Should Know About Brown Eyes

 The brown eye color has been associated with the following variables:

 - Lower pain tolerance

 - Lower sensitivity to bright light

 - Lower risk for certain diseases